FarkIst/CatchaRide/README.md

 ##### B. Software Implementation:
 * Integration Platform:
-We're using two integration platforms, BPNM and MOM by utilizing NodeJS.
+We're using two integration platforms, BPNM and (MOM) by utilizing NodeJS.

 * What EIPs do we make use of?

 Simply put:

-Point-to-Point
+* Point-to-Point, one client per reservation
-Request/Reply
+* Request/Reply pattern
-(Adapter)
+* (Adapter)
-History
+* History, call and organize list of ID, clients/orders
-(Events)
+* (Events)

--
 ##### Middleware

 We make use of an point-to-point channel between the customer and driver for our requested and received data via an NodeJS Express Server that acts as a Middleware.